jrp244/byu-cs324/lab-socket-hunt/README.md

  - Bytes `n + 2` - `n + 3`: These bytes, an `unsigned short` in network byte
    order is the parameter used in conjunction with the op-code.
-This is included in all messages, for consistency, but it is only used for op-codes 1 through 3; for op-codes 0 and 4, it exists but can be ignored.
+This is included in all messages, for consistency, but it is only used for op-codes 1 through 4; for op-code 0, it exists but can be ignored.
  - Bytes `n + 4` - `n + 7`: These bytes, an `unsigned int` in network byte
    order, is the nonce, whose value, plus 1, should be returned in every communication back to the server.
-In the case of op-code 4, this field is ignored.
+In the case of op-code 3, this field is ignored.